Waterford Brain Injury Lawyer

 If you or a loved one has suffered severe head injuries in a preventable accident in Waterford, call our experienced legal team at (209) 227-1931 to schedule a free consultation.Waterford Brain Injuries: Recovering Compensation

 Since 1982, the injury lawyers at AutoAccident.com have been helping people recover compensation for brain injuries caused by traffic accidents or other negligent acts.
 The compensation we seek can be used to provide care for a loved one and cover future medical treatment and other expenses.
-To have someone by your side who can relieve you of the financial burden of the future is comforting during this stressful and frightening time.What Are the Common Causes of a Traumatic Brain Injury?
+To have someone by your side who can relieve you of the financial burden of the future is comforting during this stressful and frightening time.What are the Common Causes of TBI?

 Some of the more common causes of a TBI that don't involve penetration of the skull are as follows:

 - Falls are the primary cause of traumatic brain injury, especially in older adults, and include slip and fall accidents.

 - Traffic accidents are the next most common cause of a TBI, which include vehicle and truck drivers, motorcyclists, bicycle riders, and pedestrians.

 - Sports represent a high number of TBIs, especially football.

 - Assault is another cause of brain injuries, either through blunt-force trauma or gunshot wounds.

 A penetrating injury that leads to a TBI may be due to the following:

 - Skull fracture allows a fragment of bone to enter the brain